patryk-rybak/Malloc/README.md

 Free blocks additionally have pointers for the previous and next free block in the list of free blocks and a footer, which contains the same information as the header.
-Pointers are not actually real pointers, but the distance from the beginning of the heap.
+Pointers are not actually real pointers, but the distance from the beginning of the heap (internal fragmentation optimization).
 If a free block needs to represent the absence of a predecessor or successor, it does so with the -1 value.

-### DESCRIPTION OF MEMORY ALLOCATION AND FREEING
+2. ### DESCRIPTION OF MEMORY ALLOCATION AND FREEING

 The `malloc` procedure adds the header size to the received one and rounds it to the nearest number divisible by 16.
 Then it searches the segregated list of free